A top-tier professional-grade model from the affordable hair experts

 By Fiona McKim

 BaByliss is known for its affordable and varied hair styler selection.
 Well, that and every beauty editor’s favourite ‘fake a blow dry’ tool, the Big Hair.
 If you are familiar with this brand, you’ll notice that the Babyliss 3Q is pricier than even the next best hair dryer in their range, significantly so, coming in at double the RRP of the Super Power 2400.

 So, what’s so different about the BaByliss 3Q to justify a leap from £60 to £120?
 Quite a bit, actually.
 This dryer certainly has a premium look and feel, as well as many features that would appeal to the professional end of the market.
 The souped-up digital brushless motor, the reduced weight yet ramped-up power and the handy little touches, like a cool shot that doesn’t require holding down, have all propelled this product into our best hair dryer list.

 It’s clear that plenty of thought has been put into creating a hair dryer that feels as whizzy in the moment as it is trustworthy for the long haul.
 This would make a nice step up for anyone who wants a bit more from their dryer than just point and blast.
-Along with the recently launched Cordless Hair Straightener, the 3Q is another move for BaByliss towards a high-end, high-spec sweet spot in the hair-tools market.
+Along with one of the best hair straighteners on the market (the recently launched Babyliss 9000 Cordless Straightener) the 3Q is another move for BaByliss towards a high-end, high-spec sweet spot in the hair-tools market.

 Babyliss 3Q Design